 The altitude of the ski areas around Gstaad barely reaches 2000 m (6562 ft), which can be an issue in years with little snowfalls.
-However, the Gstaad ski resort is well equipped to guarantee artificial snow.
-In case you want to ski at higher altitudes, just head to Glacier 3000, where you can also walk on Les Diablerets glacier in Summer.
+However, the Gstaad ski resort is well-equipped to guarantee artificial snow.
+If you want to ski at higher altitudes, head to Glacier 3000, where you can also walk on Les Diablerets glacier in Summer.

 Gstaad is the perfect destination if you’re looking for a romantic ski holiday in the Alps.
 Additionally, Gstaad is a friendly mountain resort for disabled people.
-I spent a week some time ago with my beloved nephew, who has Down syndrome.
+I spent a week a few years ago with my beloved nephew, who has Down syndrome.
 Gstaad ski school has specific programs to prepare instructors to teach people with disabilities, and they do fantastic work.

 Engelberg Titlis Ski Area

 Engelberg ski resort is one of our favorite places to ski in Switzerland.
 There are several reasons for this.
 First, it’s easy to get to by car and is just a short train ride from Lucerne.
 Second, there is snow certainty during the entire ski season.
 And third, the slopes are really nice and wide and usually not too busy.